 - In Kill la Kill, you've got the female protagonist, her female rival, her female best friend, the female member of the Elite 4, and the female Big Bad.
 The former two and the latter are the most powerful characters in the series, and the others are just as strong as their male counterparts.
 The only notable male fighters are the two members of Nudist Beach and two of the men of the Elite 4, and they all pale in comparison to the ladies.

-- Noir, not is only almost every member of the cast some kind of badass assassin, but most of the cast is also women.
+- Noir, not is only almost every member of the cast some kind of badass assassin, but most of the cast is also female.

 - To put things to perspective, the entire series has only one male character who meets the protagonists and lives for more than two episodes afterwards.